tighten/jigsaw-site/source/docs/compiling-assets.md

 ```

 Any time any file changes in your project, Webpack will recompile your assets, and Jigsaw will regenerate your static HTML pages to `/build_local`.

-Using `npm run watch` also enables [Browsersync](https://www.browsersync.io/), so your browser will automatically reload any time you make a change.
-It also manages serving your site locally for you, so you don't need to start your own local PHP server.

 You can also watch a specific environment by running `npm run local`, `npm run staging`, or `npm run prod`.